• Skip to main content

 Summary

 • kuchi – 口 (くち) : a noun meaning ‘mouth’ in Japanese.
-This can also work as a plural noun.
-Japanese native speakers normally use this noun to refer to someone’s mouth.
-Sometimes, however, they use this as a metaphor for a hole, gate, exit, opening, or even the act of speaking.
+This can also work as plural.
+Native speakers use this noun often to refer to someone’s mouth in Japanese.
+Sometimes, however, they use it as a metaphor for a hole, gate, opening, exit, or even the act of speaking.
+Knowing these usages would help Japanese learners better understand real Japanese conversations.
+The kanji character originally came from the shape of a mouth.
+Honestly, it looks more similar to a rectangle, but this is the origin of this kanji.

 Hope my explanations are understandable and helpful for Japanese learners.